morgankj/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure occurs in the return statement - the variable "name" is not declared anywhere inside of this anonymous function.
+  console.log(`${name} rolled a ${newRoll}`)

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  Every time that you call 'dansRoll,' newRoll runs again to produce a new random number between 0 and 5.
+This number could be new or the same on subsequent calls.
+However, dansRoll will always assign the string "Dan" to the name parameter.
+So the returned console.log will always say 'Dan rolled a,' and the newRoll value may be different each time.

 c.
 What is the lexical scope of `newRoll`?
+  The lexical scope of 'newRoll' is the anonymous function defined in the return statement.

 ### Task 3 - Stretch Goals